Restaadit/Restaadit/README.md

 - Btw She is Rui From Domestic na Kanojo
 - 🌱I’m currently learning Html, CSS, JS, Python, Django
+- I want to be a web developer

 <!--
 **Restaadit/Restaadit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.